Genetically modified food: Wheat

 As of December 2017, genetically modified wheat has been evaluated in field trials, but has not been released commercially.

+Alfalfa

+Alfalfa, a flowering plant in the legume family, has also been genetically modified.
+GMO alfalfa is typically used to feed dairy cattle.
+One particular genetic modification that has been made involves increased resistance to pesticides and herbicides.
+This modification allows farmers to spray surrounding areas for weeds without harming the alfalfa crops.
+If left unchecked, these destructive weeds can reduce the nutritional value of alfalfa.

 Mushroom

-In April 2016, a white button mushroom (Agaricus bisporus) modified using the CRISPR technique received de facto approval in the United States, after the USDA said it would not have to go through the agency's regulatory process.
-The agency considers the mushroom exempt because the editing process did not involve the introduction of foreign DNA, rather several base pairs were deleted from a duplicated gene coding for an enzyme that causes browning causing a 30% reduction in the level of that enzyme.
+In April 2016, the USDA determined that a white button mushroom (Agaricus bisporus) modified using CRISPR-Cas9 gene editing was exempt from regulatory review.
+Because the editing process deleted DNA sequences (rather than introducing foreign genetic material), the USDA classified the edited mushroom outside its regulatory authority under the Plant Protection Act.
+This exemption effectively permitted commercialization of the mushroom without formal pre-market safety assessment.

 Livestock

 Genetically modified livestock are organisms from the group of cattle, sheep, pigs, goats, birds, horses and fish kept for human consumption, whose genetic material (DNA) has been altered using genetic engineering techniques.
 In some cases, the aim is to introduce a new trait to the animals which does not occur naturally in the species, i.e. transgenesis.

 A 2003 review published on behalf of Food Standards Australia New Zealand examined transgenic experimentation on terrestrial livestock species as well as aquatic species such as fish and shellfish.
 The review examined the molecular techniques used for experimentation as well as techniques for tracing the transgenes in animals and products as well as issues regarding transgene stability.

 Some mammals typically used for food production have been modified to produce non-food products, a practice sometimes called Pharming.